-We know these are difficult and uncertain times.
-We want to reassure you we’re still here providing one of life’s essential services - keeping taps flowing, toilets flushing and drains draining.
+As we continue to stay alert to protect lives from the Coronavirus, we want to reassure you that we continue to work hard providing one of life’s essential services - keeping taps flowing, toilets flushing and drains draining.

-We have a dedicated team of operational experts who will be continuing to work in your area over the coming weeks.
-They’ll only be carrying out essential work to keep our pipes, pumps and equipment running so we can all turn on the tap without a second thought.
+We have a dedicated team of operational experts who will be continuing to work in your area to keep our pipes, pumps and equipment running so we can all turn on the tap without a second thought.

 Our responsibility for such an essential service is something we take very seriously, as is the safety of our customers and our colleagues.
 Our teams will be following government advice on social distancing while at work, and they will be limiting direct contact with customers unless it’s essential.

-If you’re self-isolating, our staff will take the necessary precautions if we do need to visit you.
+If you’re self-isolating, our teams will take the necessary precautions if we do need to visit you.
 Our priority is always to keep both you and our colleagues safe.

 As we all do our bit to minimise the spread of Coronavirus, we may have fewer people available to answer your calls, so for now we’re changing the opening hours of our contact centres.
 You’ll be able to speak to our teams 8am-5pm Monday-Friday and 9am-1pm Saturday.
 This means waiting times may be a little longer than we’d like.
 You can see our opening hours here.

 Of course, we’ll do our utmost to make sure that everyone who needs to speak to us can – particularly those who need extra help or are especially vulnerable.
 You can help by only calling us if you absolutely need to.
 You will find you can do almost everything you’d do over the phone on MyAccount.
 Such as check your bill, manage your payment plan and register for the Priority Services Register.
 You can also download the MyAccount app.
 If you’re worried about making payments we have a dedicated area to find out more about the help available detailed below.